MozillaReality/hello-webxr/README.md

 [Try it here!](https://url-of-hello-webxr-not-ready-yet)

 This is a WebXR demo made to celebrate the [WebXR spec](https://github.com/immersive-web/webxr) release at the end of 2019.
 It showcases several small experiences, perfect to test different kind of interactions and situations in Virtual Reality.
-For newcomers, it's a nice entry point to the medium, and web developers may find many things they can reuse and learn (make sure you read the postmortem article too).
+For newcomers, it's a nice entry point to the medium, and web developers may find many things they can reuse and learn (make sure you read the [postmortem article](https://url-of-article-not-ready-yet)!).

 ## How to build